-- 1. To understand the different issues involved in the design and implementation of a database system. - 2.
-To understand Structured Query Language for manipulating the Data. - 3.
-To study the physical, conceptual and logical database designs. - 4.
-To provide concepts of Transaction, Concurrency and Recovery Management Strategies of a DBMS. - 5.
-To design and build a simple database system and demonstrate competence with the fundamental tasks involved with modeling, designing, and implementing a DBMS.
+- 1. Understand the different issues involved in the design and implementation of a database system. - 2.
+Understand Structured Query Language for manipulating the Data. - 3.
+Study the physical, conceptual and logical database designs - 4.
+Provide concepts of Transaction, Concurrency and Recovery Management Strategies of a DBMS - 5.
+Design and build a simple database system and demonstrate competence with the fundamental tasks involved with modeling, designing, and implementing a DBMS.

-- 1. Identify the role of Database System Applications and the design issues related - 2.
+- 1. Identify the role of Database System Applications and the design issues related. - 2.
 Design the logical model for the applications and apply indexing techniques. - 3.
 Construct a Database Schema, manipulate data using a SQL. - 4.
-Can apply the Schema Refinement techniques for a database design for optimized access. - 5.
+Apply the Schema Refinement techniques for a database design for optimized access. - 5.
 For a given transaction-processing system, determine the transaction atomicity, consistency, isolation, and durability.